ImagineeringParks/schematic-utility/README.md

 # Schematic Utility

-Schematic Utility is a simple plugin that allows you to load and paste WorldEdit schematic files at a given location.
+Schematic Utility is a basic Minecraft plugin that allows you to load and paste WorldEdit schematic files at a given location.

 ## Features
 * Load schematics at a specific location.